Vampires. Shifters. Fae. Djinn. Mages. This ain’t the New York City you know…

 “My job.”
 Aspen scrolled to ‘Start Me Up’ on the iPod, pressed play, and set it on the ground.
-She pulled back her jacket and double-checked her gear was all accounted for.
+She pulled back her jacket and double-checked that all her gear was accounted for.
 Her knife was in its sheath, powders, pastes, and grappling gun secured, guns all loaded.

 “This place probably has alarm charms,” Snitch was saying.
 “Aren’t you going to do a countercharm?”

 Aspen slipped on the gloves and then cocked an eyebrow up at him.
 “I would if I could.”